seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 Kosraean
 ```

 After pressing Enter, your project will be created and all NodeJS software dependencies installed.
+If your language is not present, you will be able to add it later.

 Now, re-open VSCode one level deeper, in your project folder::